virensingh061-oss/discussion/README.md

 # discussion
-this is my first repository
+this is my first project.
 <br>
 author - virender singh